Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

+Our implementation is hardened against side-channel attacks.
+Although TEE compromises are mitigated by committee chains~(\Cref{sec:fault}), \sys uses timing and memory-access side-channel resistant libraries for sensitive data: (i)~secp256k1, a constant time and memory library for elliptic curve operations~\cite{libsecp256}; (ii)~a side-channel resistant implementation of Elliptic-Curve Diffie-Hellman~\cite{linux-sgx}; and (iii)~AES-GCM using AES-NI~\cite{linux-sgx}, immune to software side channels~\cite{linux-sgx-sdk-dev-reference}.

-\mypar{Baseline comparison} To measure performance, we define throughput as the number of transactions sent per second, and latency as the time from the moment a payment is issued until an acknowledgement is received.
+To measure performance, we define throughput as the number of transactions sent per second, and latency as the time from when a payment is issued until an acknowledgement is received.
 At the time of writing, the only payment network with a public implementation is the Lightning Network~(LN)~\cite{poon2016bitcoin}.
 We compare \sys against the Lightning Network Daemon~(LND)~\cite{lightning2017source}.
-Both LN and \sys can optionally batch transactions at the client side, merging multiple payments into a single payment before sending---at the cost of additional latency.
+Both \sys and LN can optionally batch transactions at the client side, merging multiple payments into a single payment with increased latency.